 There are many hair removal techniques that lead to itching in the vagina immediately after their use.
 This is because the skin in this area is highly sensitive and has a tendency to manifest allergic reactions.

 Razors, shaving machines, and even creams can lead to skin irritation and also to buried hairs that become infected.
 In addition, the fabric of some clothes tends to rub on the shaved area and worsens the irritation.

 4. Sexually transmitted diseases

-If you experience this uncomfortable sensation accompanied by red, itchy bumps in the region, it’s likely to be herpes since it’s one of the most common and widespread STDs today.
-It rarely has serious consequences, but it’s important to treat it so it doesn’t become chronic.
+If in addition to itching you notice small red bumps in your genital area, then it’s very likely that you have genital herpes, one of the most common and widespread STDs.
+It seldom has serious consequences, but it’s important to treat it so it does not become chronic.

 5. Skin conditions and vaginal itching

 Skin conditions such as psoriasis or eczema can also lead to itching in your intimate area.
 It’s easy to detect when eczema is the source of vaginal itching because it affects several areas at a time.